How Much Does the Game Character Cost?

 The character’s technology, complexity, and price depend on your vision.
 You might imagine your `first player` as a realistic, cartoon, pixel, anime, minimalist, or abstract figure.
 The designer’s work and payment would differ in all these cases.

 The main character needs more attention than the secondary.
 You might want to add enhanced detailing with fluttering hair or ask for advanced texture sets for eye creation.
 Such fine strokes make the character look alive but cost more.

 Creating characters for the NFT game is slightly different from 3D modeling for traditional games.
-Character models should be developed on a blockchain base so that players could buy and sell them.
+Character models should be developed by character design agency on a blockchain base so that players could buy and sell them.